-Individual reading and research projects designed to meet the special needs of graduate students.
+Independent Study 1.0 unit Individual reading and research projects designed to meet the special needs of graduate students.
 The graduate student must make arrangements with the faculty member in advance of registration.

+GEDU 6154

-Summer Institute half unit GEDU 6155
+Summer Institute 0.5 unit

+GEDU 6155

-Summer Institute half unit GEDU 6156
+Summer Institute 0.5 unit

+GEDU 6156

-Summer Institute one unit
+Summer Institute 1.0 unit

-The summer institute offers a forum in which educators exchange ideas, learn by doing, and create new understandings of themselves as teachers and learners through workshops, discussions, and independent study.
+The summer institute offers a forum in which edu ucators

+exchange ideas, learn by doing, and create new

+understandings of themselves as teachers and le earners

+through workshops, discussions, and independent study.

-Seminar: Focus on Research Literacy half unit
+Seminar: Focus on Research Literacy 0.5 unit

-This course is designed to make students aware of and understand the various assumptions underlying research paradigms in education.
+Prerequisite: permission of the instructor This course is designed to make students aware of and understand the various assumptions underlying research paradigms in education.
 Different research perspectives will be explored and their characteristic mode of reporting examined.